 The following publishers generally don't specialize in one particular genre.
 Most publishers listed here have multiple imprints and are open to most work.
-Some only have a couple areas of focus.
-One is a publisher of western and frontier fiction, which I couldn't figure out where to put, except for here.
+Some only have a couple areas of focus but don't fit in any other category very well.
 There are some unusual publishers in this section.
+I have included one publisher who is only interested in Bizarro fiction in this section.

 Even if you have read a book or two by one of these presses, it is usually much harder to get a feel for what they are interested in due to the sheer range of what they publish.
 Looking through their catalog can be the most helpful way to figure out what they are interested in.